themuffinator/Quake2XP/trunk/Readme_Linux.txt

 Expansion packs

-If you have expansion packs (like "xatrix", "rogue" or "zaero") copy the pak*.pak files and video/ folder to the corresponding directory under "$PREFIX/share/quake2xp" (not under baseq2/).
+If you have the official expansion packs ("xatrix" and "rogue") copy the pak*.pak files and video/ folder to the corresponding directory under "$PREFIX/share/quake2xp" (not under baseq2/).
 Then start the game as:
-$ quake2xp +set game dirname
+$ quake2xp +set game <dirname>

 The soundtracks for these expansions are included in the music pack mentioned before, and they should be copied into "dirname/music".
 Remember to rename the